Pratikshinde55/Ansible-setup-onAWS/README.md

 ## On master node: [Install Ansible on master node]

-### For Amazon-linux2 AMI with python3.8 latest version of "Ansible-core" [Latest version of Ansible-core in 2025]
+### For Amazon-linux2:-  [AMI with python3.8 latest version of "Ansible-core" (Latest version of Ansible-core in 2025)]
 We Install ansible-core latest version with the help of python3.8 because latest version Ansible-core support from python3.8 version.

 1. **Step-1 [Install Python 3.8 Using Amazon Linux Extras]**